coderefinery/train-the-trainer/content/collaborative-notes.md

 - If there is an question that should be answered by the instructor by voice, bring it up (by voice) to the instructor immediately.
-- During breakout sessions, watch for HackMD notifications about breakout rooms that need help and direct someone to that room.
 - How soon do you answer questions?
 Two points of view:
   - Answer questions right away: can be really intense to follow.
   - Wait some so that we don't overload learners: reduces the info